ant-design/ant-motion/language/basic.en-US.md

 title: Motion
 ---

-Interface dynamics enhance user awareness and increase vitality.
+Animations bring vividness to interfaces and reinforce user experiences.

 ## Motion Values

-- **Increase experience comfort:** Make the user's cognitive process more natural.
+- **Smooth interactions:** Animations can make user interactions more natural.

-- **Increase interface vigor:** The first time to attract attention and highlight the key points.
+- **Bring vividness:** Animations can attract users' attention and increase users' motivation to interact by bring more vividness.

-- **Describe the hierarchical relationship:** Reflects the hierarchical and spatial relationship between elements.
+- **Define hierarchies:** Animations can define elements' hierarchies and logical relationships in the most intuitive way.

-- **Provide feedback and clear intentions:** Boost the interactive experience.
+- **Provide feedbacks:** Animations can reinforce user experiences by providing motional feedbacks.

 ## Meaningful animation

 To measure whether a animation makes sense, we can assess it by the following criteria:

-- **Is the existence of an animation reasonable:** Whether it has a clear purpose, boost the interactive experience, there is no extra animation.
+- **Justified:** Is this animation necessary?
+Does this animation help its users to digest the information?
+An effective animation should not be redundant.

-- **Animation and performance:** There can be no large frame loss, and the animation experience must be smooth and does not affect the performance of the product.
+- **Performant:** Is there any frame loss or lag?
+An effective animation must be smooth, and must not hurt the overall performance of the product.